 Steve Brown was elected to the Board of Commissioners in 2010 and is serving his first four- year term, which began on January 1, 2011 and will expire on December 31, 2014.
-He is the commissioner for Post 3, representing Peachtree City.
+He is the commissioner for District 3, representing Peachtree City.
 He was elected to Chairman’s office by his colleagues on January 2, 2013.

 Chairman Brown is an Atlanta native.
 He holds a degree in journalism management from the Grady College of Journalism at the University of Georgia, and currently works as a freelance writer, in addition to his duties on the Board of Commissioners.
 After college, he managed several general and specialty dental facilities within large and small corporate practices, mainly assigned to trouble shooting and establishing sound business systems within each unit to enhance profitability.

 In 1997, Mr. Brown and his wife moved to Peachtree City where he soon became active in local politics and was appointed to the City's first Ethics Board in 2001.
 He later held the elected office of Mayor of Peachtree City from 2002 to 2006.
 In 2005, under his leadership, CNN and Money Magazine recognized Peachtree City as one of the "Top Ten Best Places to Live" in the United States.